 Compare the three topics above with your current onboarding program, or the program you hope to build out.
 Does your employee onboarding checklist include company training, role-specific training, and practice?
 Do you have a SaaS onboarding software that can help you facilitate and deploy this type of onboarding training for your new hires?
 If not, it might be time to scrap the free employee onboarding tools and try something new.

-Prioritize a software that is agile and can handle the authoring, deployment, and reporting of training.
+At the end of the day, it’s important to create and deliver an onboarding process that meets the needs of your employees.
+Prioritize a process and software that is agile and can handle the authoring, deployment, and reporting of training.
 Choose a tool with built-in practice components that makes leveraging practice simple during onboarding.
 Find a solution and software partner that will help you strategically think about your training, whether that’s onboarding or ongoing.
 It will make a world of difference for you and for each new hire’s experience.